-This is my annual re-post — on the first weekend of waterfowl hunting season in both Washington (where I’m living now) and California (my home).
-I’ve been lightly tweaking the post each year, adding new information or links.
+This is a re-post — on the first weekend of waterfowl hunting season in both Washington (where I’m living now) and California (my home).
+I’ve been lightly tweaking the post over time, adding new information or links.

 My reason for re-posting this piece is to bring attention to some of the lesser discussed aspects of duck hunting.
 The most significant issue for me is the enormous injury rate in all wing shooting — a facet rarely brought forth voluntarily, and one that’s inadequately studied.
 I provide additional details on that subject in this post.